Maersk Line partners with PORTRIX LOGISTIC SOFTWARE to deliver full spot pricing benefits

 About PORTRIX LOGISTIC SOFTWARE:

 For almost two decades, PORTRIX LOGISTIC SOFTWARE has built best-in-class rate management applications for the largest Freight Forwarders in the world.
-Today we count twelve of the top twenty forwarders among our customers.
-Through our in-depth knowledge of the logistics industry and continuously evolving solutions, we have successfully helped our customers increase profits and productivity year-over-year.
 PORTRIX LOGISTIC SOFTWARE is a member of the portrix group, which has created and developed software for corporate customers since 2001.

 About A. P. Moller-Maersk: